MrRaposinha/AlwaysFresh/README.md

 ---
 ### **Always Fresh**
 A mod for ULTRAKILL that enhances gameplay by removing penalties from the style and freshness systems.
-It ensures a smoother and more fun experience for players who want to focus on stylish combat.

 ---